surya2191997/GSOCSubmission/README.md

 ### Task 3 and 4: LSTM

 Code for forward and backward pass for a single LSTM cell.
-Ref: http://arunmallya.github.io/writeups/nn/lstm/

 * LSTM.cpp     :   Contains functions for forward and backward pass for a single LSTM cell
 * operations.h :   Contains functions for matrix and vector operations